ambrosewayo/Health-Data-Donation-and-Research-Marketplace/README.md

 1. Call `register-researcher` with institutional information
 2. Wait for platform verification of researcher status
 3. Call `create-research-request` specifying data needs and payment
-4. Use `get-matching-datasets` to find suitable data
+4. Use `get-matching-datasets` or `get-high-quality-datasets` to find suitable data
 5. Call `purchase-dataset-access` to buy access to specific datasets
 6. Access granted datasets using the provided data hash
+7. Rate dataset quality using `rate-dataset-quality` to help future researchers

 ## Security Features